Police looking for help finding LeRoy woman with dementia, diabetes

-REED CITY — The Osceola County Sheriff's Office is seeking the public's help locating a 60-year-old LeRoy woman who was last seen Thursday afternoon.
+REED CITY — The Osceola County Sheriff's Office is seeking the public's help locating a 60-year-old LeRoy woman last seen Thursday afternoon.

 Lemay was last seen driving a 2017 red Chevrolet Cruze.
-If anyone sees or has information about Lemay's whereabouts they are asked to call 911.
+If anyone sees her or has information about Lemay's whereabouts, they are asked to call 911.

 Commented